 When you trust someone else and experience their love and acceptance, you begin to change your beliefs about yourself and learn that you are not bad, that you are lovable and acceptable.

-#3.
+Step 3.
 Confront and Change Your Toxic Inner Voices

 The best way to change your inner voice is through externalization.